 Riverside Innovation HubThe Riverside Innovation Hub is an incubator for people and communities exploring the public church in the neighborhood.
 The Hub convenes two-year learning communities with leadership teams from several congregations.
 These congregations learn a process for discerning how God is inviting them to become more engaged in their neighborhoods.
 In addition to the learning communities, the Hub is launching two additional projects: a book amplifying young adult voices to the church, and an online network where people can learn from and support one another in their work to become public church.

-The Augsburg Youth Theology Institute hosts an annual weeklong on-campus experience in the summer each year for high school students to gain deeper insight into who they are and the life they want to live as children of God.
+The Confluence is an annual weeklong on-campus experience in the summer each year for high school students to gain deeper insight into who they are and the life they want to live as children of God.
 The CONFLUENCE is an experience that empowers young people to be curious about how their personal story, the world’s story, and God’s story flow together to create a loving and just world.
 Together in community, participants learn how to practice vocational discernment through a variety of experiences including – intentional community, daily spiritual practices, personality inventories, academic inquiry, theological exploration, and experiential learning in the Cedar-Riverside neighborhood and the greater Twin Cities.

 Contact us to learn more about ways students can participate in the work of CCV or join our bi-monthly CCV Newsletter below!Join our CCV Newsletter!